laijunren/A2C-LSTM-with-Graph-and-Pricing-Enhancements-for-Real-Time-AGV-Scheduling/README.md

-# Hybrid A2C–LSTM for Real-Time Hospital AGV Scheduling
+# Hybrid A2C–LSTM with Dual-Pricing Enhancement for Real-Time Hospital AGV Routing

-This repository implements a hybrid deep reinforcement learning framework for real-time AGV (Automated Guided Vehicle) dispatching in multi-floor hospital environments.
-The method integrates an LSTM-enhanced Actor-Critic policy with two key enhancements:
+This repository implements a hybrid deep reinforcement learning (DRL) framework for real-time dispatching of automated guided vehicles (AGVs) in multi-floor hospitals.
+The system integrates:

+- **A2C–LSTM** architecture for sequential policy learning
-- **Graph Convolutional Networks (GCN)** for modeling spatial connectivity (e.g., elevators, charging points).
+- **Graph Convolutional Networks (GCN)** to capture spatial structure
-- **Dual-Value Pricing Signals** derived from linear programming (LP) relaxations to improve congestion awareness.
+- **Dual-Value Pricing signals** extracted from LP relaxations to enhance congestion sensitivity

-The system is trained and evaluated within a **realistic AnyLogic-based hospital simulator**, supporting stochastic arrivals, elevator delays, and energy constraints.
+Simulations run in a high-fidelity **AnyLogic-based digital twin**, capturing elevator delays, stochastic arrivals, and energy constraints.

+---

 ## 🚑 Use Case

-Hospitals face dynamic task arrivals, elevator congestion, and floor-specific routing constraints.
-This hybrid DRL system optimizes AGV makespan by learning efficient assignment policies under realistic constraints.
+Efficiently dispatching AGVs in hospitals is challenging due to:
+- Dynamic task arrival
+- Multi-floor navigation with elevator bottlenecks
+- Charging constraints and floor-specific access

+This framework provides adaptive policies that minimize makespan under such constraints.

 ---